Nerdrantz/CyberBlaze/README.md

 2. Make ships selectable in inventory so you can get a list of stats, make repairs, make upgrades.
 3. Add a system for creating new items or upgrades from loot found on expeditions.
 4. More random events.
 5. Add a saving and loading system.
+6. Saving and loading system.
+Ability to save your game so you can continue playing, either using xml or json format.
+7. Modding????